We may earn affiliate commissions for the recommended products. Learn more.

 More than anything, responsibly using port forwarding requires care and diligence.
 The following general tips will make sure that you stay safe:

 • Use strong passwords.
 If you’re running a remote access connection, your computer is only as secure as the password you set.
-Hackers try multiple passwords every second on every machine connected directly to the Internet.
+Malicious hackers try multiple passwords every second on every machine connected directly to the internet.
 If possible, eliminate this weakness altogether by using key-based authentication (supported by some protocols like SSH tunnels).

 • Don’t expose more than you need.
 Once you learn how to use port forwarding, you might want to use it with all sorts of devices and services.
 This is a bad idea.
 As you expose more surface, the odds of a successful cyberattack against your computer increase.